anocodes-coder/SharingPathCode/README.txt

-The goal of this library is to implement functions that represent the bulk of the cost of the secret sharing scheme introduced in the submitted document.
+The goal of this library is to implement functions that account for the majority of the computational cost in the secret sharing scheme introduced in the submitted document.
-We aim to compare its computational cost with the running time of the seminal isogeny-based threshold scheme proposed by De Feo and Meyer [1].
-Specifically, this comparison is intended to highlight the efficiency of our technique relative to the first threshold scheme relying on isogenies—particularly on the class group action combined with Shamir’s secret sharing.
+We aim to compare this cost with the running time of the seminal isogeny-based threshold scheme proposed by De Feo and Meyer [1].
+Specifically, this comparison is intended to highlight the efficiency of our approach relative to the first isogeny-based threshold scheme— in particular, the one based on class group action combined with Shamir’s secret sharing.

-The cost of the algorithm in [1] is dominated by a class group action computation [s]E, where s is a Shamir secret and E an elliptic curve, see [4, Algorithme 3, Line 5].
+The cost of the algorithm in [1] is dominated by a class group action computation of the form [s]E[s]E, where ss is a Shamir secret and EE is an elliptic curve (see [4, Algorithm 3, Line 5]).
-On the other side Line 23 [4, Algorithm 2] that deals with isogeny recompuation of reprsents the main computational cost of our scheme.
-So, in the comparison focuses on the implementation of the related functions.
-As explained in the manuscrit the other sub-processes such as the encoding are negligible.
-However we give a blueprint of how to combine these sub-processes with isogeny computation for the sharing and recovery of a secret.
+On the other hand, Line 23 of [4, Algorithm 2], which involves isogeny recomputation, represents the main computational cost of our scheme.
+Therefore, the comparison focuses on the implementation of these core functions.
+As explained in the manuscript, other sub-processes—such as encoding—are negligible.
+Nevertheless, we provide a blueprint for combining these sub-processes with isogeny computation during the sharing and recovery of a secret.

-Remark on our table of comparison [4, Table 2]:
+Remark on our comparison table [4, Table 2]:
-The values given in this table is a result of many execusission of the main functionin the the file secrets_handle.py.
-We took the average values after many execusission ofthe scripts.
+The values presented in this table are the result of multiple executions of the main function in the file secrets_handle.py.
+We took the average values after running the script several times.

-Notes on the structure of the library
+Notes on the structure of the library:

-this library relies on function developped in Dartois's library [1] which itself heavily depends on the computations in [3].
-We adapt their packages in the context of our threshold scheme where key exchange between two parties (e.g., Alice and Bob) is not required and the torsion points should be secret parameters.
+This library relies on functions developed in Dartois's library [1], which itself heavily depends on the computations presented in [3].
+We adapt their packages to the context of our threshold scheme, where key exchange between two parties (e.g., Alice and Bob) is not required, and the torsion points are treated as secret parameters.

-How to run the code
+How to Run the Code?

-Before running the file secrets_handle.py we should run torsion_handle.py that defines the secret torsion points given to the dealer.
+Before running secrets_handle.py, you must first run torsion_handle.py, which defines the secret torsion points provided to the dealer.

+    > run torsion_handle.py
- 1)  >run torsion_handle.py # This file is in the directory isogeny_computations.
+        This file is located in the isogeny_computations directory.

- 2)  >run secrets_handle.py --Sharing_and_Recovering -p=pX # This file is in the main directory.
+    > run secrets_handle.py --Sharing_and_Recovering -p=pX
+        This file is located in the main directory.

-In the expression "-p=pX", X representes the size of the prime and is in the set {p128, p288, p434, p503, p610, p640, p751}
+In the argument -p=pX, the value X represents the bit-size of the prime and must be one of the following:

-If we want just to display the public data and the private elements given to the dealer we modify the commande 2) as follows
+{p128, p288, p434, p503, p610, p640, p751}.
+If you only want to display the public data and the private
+elements given to the dealer, modify command (2) as follows:

-3)   >run secrets_handle.py --Dealer_Data -p=pX
+    > run secrets_handle.py --Dealer_Data -p=pX

 [1] L. De Feo, M. Meyer.: Threshold schemes from isogeny assumptions.
 In: Kiayias, A.,652